mathornton03/ipgct/readme.md

 base c++ implementation with minimal dependencies, and an implementation of the Granger causality test included.

+The code does however have dependencies:
++ The Eigen Library - For Linear Algebra (invert matrix)
++ The boost Library - For Cummulative Distribution Functions (T and F)

 ## Generate a sequence using genCorrelatedSequence.R

 I created an R script for generating a file with a correlated time series